sheeplingmeh/tolearnistosucceed/README.md

 # tolearnistosucceed
-This repo is for simply meant to entertain myself and learn
+This repo is for simply meant to entertain myself and learn about new cool tech stuff.